scottgigawatt/plundarr/scripts/README.md

 ### `entware.sh`

-**Prerequisite:** Entware must be installed on your Synology NAS as a prerequisite.
-Follow the [Entware Installation Guide](https://github.com/Entware/Entware/wiki/Install-on-Synology-NAS) to complete the installation.

 > **Note:** Entware is not required for the Plundarr Compose stack to run.
 This `entware.sh` setup script is provided here for convenience if you choose to use Entware on your system.
+>
+> Entware must be installed on your Synology NAS as a prerequisite.
+Follow the [Entware Installation Guide](https://github.com/Entware/Entware/wiki/Install-on-Synology-NAS) to complete the installation.

 This script ensures Entware is properly set up on boot, so all Entware tools are ready when needed.